ikechukwukalu/react-with-webpack-5-using-contextApi/README.md

         open: true,
         compress: true,
         hot: true,
+        host: '0.0.0.0', // or 0.0.0.0
-        port: 8080, // For production - You may need to change this to 80 },
+        port: 8080, // For production - You may need to change this to 80
+        watchOptions: {
+            aggregateTimeout: 500, // delay before reloading
+            poll: 1000 // enable polling since fsevents are not supported in docker }
+    },
     module: {
         rules: [